 A common approach is to use two devices connected with a tube (e.g. tumble dryer outlet pipe, draining pipe).
 The first device uses heat to generate the smoke and the second takes the smoke in at the bottom.
 The smoke generator can be an old, cleaned paint can.
 The set-up can also be two large cardboard boxes linked by a rigid tube.
 This can be a lot of hassle.

-I use a ProQ Cold Smoke Generator (pictured below).
+I use a ProQ Cold Smoke Generator.
 This uses a tea light to burn wood dust very slowly to generate a small amount of smoke.
-The heat generated by the tea light has no cooking effect on the items being smoked, so it’s ideal for smoking using a single device such as a Big Green Egg or covered BBQ.
+It’s ideal for smoking in a Big Green Egg (I use this) or covered BBQ, such as a Weber.
+There needs to be minimal airflow through the Egg/BBQ, open top and bottom vents a tiny crack to keep the dust embers alive without generating significant heat.

 The foodstuffs being smoked should be placed onto a surface that allows air (and therefore smoke) to flow freely though it, for example cooling racks.
 I personally use the following items as they are round and fit well inside a Big Green Egg to maximise surface area: